1923–24 Port Vale F.C. season: Second Division

-Back to football, and the club signed 41-year-old former England international Arthur Bridgett, despite the fact that he had spent several years in retirement.
-The winger impressed, and scored within ninety seconds of his debut.
-Later in the year Peter Pursell returned to the field for the first time in the season following an injury, and was like a new signing.
+Back to football, and the club signed 41-year-old former England international Arthur Bridgett, even though he had spent several years in retirement.
+The winger impressed and scored within ninety seconds of his debut.
+Later in the year, Peter Pursell returned to the field for the first time in the season following an injury, and it was like a new signing.
 Despite all this, Vale still suffered, and a heavy defeat at Old Trafford saw them stuck at the foot of the table.
-Turning to 1924, the Vale managed a run of six games unbeaten, and Briscoe was finally given his pay rise and so was re-signed from Congleton Town.
+Turning to 1924, the Vale managed a run of six games unbeaten, and Briscoe was finally given his pay rise, and so was re-signed from Congleton Town.
+Fred Howard was subsequently given a free transfer.

-Despite Blackpool putting twelve past the Vale defence, the latter half of the season saw a massive improvement, as they lost just 6 of the 22 games.
-Briscoe and Kirkham provided the goals necessary to lift the club out of the relegation zone.
-On 5 April 1924, Tom Holford played against Derby County at the age of 46 – still a club record.
+Despite Blackpool putting twelve past the Vale defence, the latter half of the season saw a massive improvement, losing just 6 of the 22 games.
+Briscoe and Kirkham provided the goals to lift the club out of the relegation zone.
+On 5 April, Tom Holford played against Derby County at the age of 46 – still a club record.

-At the end of season, Vale finished in sixteenth place with 38 points, making it two seasons in a row in which the club bettered their previous season tally by one point and one place.
+At the end of the season, Vale finished in 16th place with 38 points, making it a consecutive season that the club bettered their previous season tally by one point and one place.
 Performing poorly at home, only bottom place Bristol City lost more home games, and only second-bottom Nelson conceded more at home.
-Vale were five points clear of relegation, but thirteen points off a promotion place.
+Vale were five points clear of relegation but 13 points off a promotion place.

 Briscoe, Page, Kirkham, and Bridgett were the major goalscorers.
-Full-back Len Birks was an ever-present, and Tommy Lonsdale, Jack Hampson, and Jack Lowe were also key first team players.
-As well as the debut of Kirkham, Roger Jones also made his debut, starting his fourteen-year association with the club.
-At the end of the season the club let Peter Pursell leave for Wigan Borough, whereas Lonsdale and Hampson both retired due to injury.
+Full-back Len Birks was an ever-present, and Tommy Lonsdale, Jack Hampson, and Jack Lowe were also key first-team players.
+As well as the debut of Kirkham, Roger Jones also made his debut, starting his 14-year association with the club.
+At the end of the season, the club let Peter Pursell leave for Wigan Borough, whereas Lonsdale and Hampson both retired due to injuries.

 Finances

 Finances were once again worrying for the club and its supporters.
-A greatly reduced wage bill of £7,900 still necessitated fund raising activities from fans to keep the club alive.
+A greatly reduced wage bill of £7,900 still necessitated fundraising activities from fans to keep the club alive.
 Arthur Prince was also sold to Sheffield Wednesday to raise cash.
 Season ticket prices ranged from £2 6s.
 6d. to £3, 6s.
 6d.

 Cup competitions

-In the FA Cup, Vale drew Third Division North Wrexham at the Fifth Round of Qualifying for the second successive season, and another disappointing defeat followed, this time at the Racecourse Ground, with the Welsh club running out 5–1 winners.
-The North Staffordshire Infirmary Cup went to Stoke, who beat Vale 1–0 at The Old Recreation Ground.
+In the FA Cup, Vale drew Third Division North Wrexham in the fifth round of Qualifying for the second successive season, and another disappointing defeat followed, this time at the Racecourse Ground, with the Welsh club running out 5–1 winners.
+The North Staffordshire Infirmary Cup went to Stoke, who beat Vale 1–0 at the Old Recreation Ground.